Helicopter: Hover

 Hovering is the most challenging part of flying a helicopter.
-This is because a helicopter generates its own gusty air while in a hover, which acts against the fuselage and flight control surfaces.
-The result is constant control inputs and corrections by the pilot to keep the helicopter where it is required to be.
+Required are constant control inputs and corrections by the pilot to keep the helicopter where it is required to be.
 Despite the complexity of the task, the control inputs in a hover are simple.
 The cyclic is used to eliminate drift in the horizontal plane, that is to control forward and back, right and left.
 The collective is used to maintain altitude.
 The pedals are used to control nose direction or heading.
 It is the interaction of these controls that makes hovering so difficult, since an adjustment in any one control requires an adjustment of the other two, creating a cycle of constant correction.
+In addition, the center of lift of the main rotor system is significantly above the center of gravity (CG) of the helicopter.
+Thus, any lateral perturbation of the helicopter in a hover will tend to increase as the rotor lift will increasingly roll or pitch the helicopter in a positive-feedback rotor-lift versus helicopter CG situation.
+The lateral motion of the helicopter lags behind the roll induced by the rotor lift side vector which will lead an inexperienced pilot into a pilot induced oscillation (PIO) and eventual loss of control.

 Transition from hover to forward flight

-As a helicopter moves from hover to forward flight it enters a state called translational lift which provides extra lift without increasing power.
+A hovering helicopter is surrounded by a vortex of air pushing the helicopter down.
+This can be a hover in ground effect or out of ground effect.
+Thus, when in a hover, the engine needs to provide enough power to both counter helicopter weight as well as counter this downward flow of air into the rotor system.
+As a helicopter moves from hover to forward flight it flies out of this downward flowing vortex and enters a state called translational lift which provides extra lift without increasing power.
 This state, most typically, occurs when the airspeed reaches approximately 16-24 knot, and may be necessary for a helicopter to obtain flight.
+A maneuver called a running take off involves sliding the helicopter on the ground at increasing speed until sufficient lift is achieved for flight.

 Forward flight

 In forward flight a helicopter's flight controls behave more like those of a fixed-wing aircraft.
 Applying forward pressure on the cyclic will cause the nose to pitch down, with a resultant increase in airspeed and loss of altitude.
 Aft cyclic will cause the nose to pitch up, slowing the helicopter and causing it to climb.
 Increasing collective (power) while maintaining a constant airspeed will induce a climb while decreasing collective will cause a descent.
 Coordinating these two inputs, down collective plus aft cyclic or up collective plus forward cyclic, will result in airspeed changes while maintaining a constant altitude.
-The pedals serve the same function in both a helicopter and a fixed-wing aircraft, to maintain balanced flight.
-This is done by applying a pedal input in whichever direction is necessary to center the ball in the turn and bank indicator.
+Helicopters do not exhibit adverse yaw and the pedals are not generally needed for forward flight, even when turning.